 Do you know the origin story of residential security?
-The Security Industry Association (SIA) is celebrating Black History Month by recognizing some of the many valuable contributions African American security professionals and Black-owned and operated businesses have made to the industry, and a great place to start is with Marie Van Brittan Brown, the inventor of the first modern home security system.
+A great place to start is with Marie Van Brittan Brown, the inventor of the first modern home security system.

 In 1966, Brown was a 43-year-old woman living in New York City and working long hours as a nurse; her husband, Albert, was also away many nights for his job as an electronics technician.
 In an effort to feel safer in her apartment, Brown created a closed-circuit security system with a camera that monitored visitors and projected their images onto a monitor and a panic button that could be used to immediately contact police.
 The system also featured a series of peepholes, a radio-controlled wireless system and a remote control option to allow locking and unlocking of doors from a safer or more convenient distance.